PGCE Early Years (3 - 7) (Princess May) - PGCE

 Why study this course?

 If you want to teach three to seven-year-olds, this National College for Teaching and Leadership (NCTL)-accredited PGCE Early Years course is an exciting opportunity to launch your teaching career.
 You’ll study issues of multiculturalism, diversity and more while combining your theoretical training with practical placements in schools.
 Trainees of our PGCE Early Years courses achieve high results, with 95% receiving an Ofsted good or outstanding grade and 96% going on to obtain employment, often with one of their placement schools.
+In the most recent (2015-16) Destinations of Leavers from Higher Education (DLHE) survey, 100% of graduates from this course were in work or further study within six months.

 This NCTL-accredited PGCE Early Years course trains you to teach three to seven-year-olds (Key Stage 1) and leads to Qualified Teacher Status.